section-engineering-education/engineering-education/content/articles/hosting-a-webserver-using-a-raspberry-pi/index.md

 ---
 The Raspberry Pi can be used as a web server on your main local network or the internet at large.
 It is a great selection in cases where you want an Intranet for the office or a web development server.
 <!--more-->
-You can create a local Pi webserver to deliver various contents while you are continuously surfing over the internet.
-To make the webserver operational, the Raspberry Pi should be connected to the local network and ensured that it has the latest version of the operating system of Raspbian.
+You can create a local Pi webserver to deliver various contents while you are surfing over the internet.
+To make the webserver operational, the Raspberry Pi should be connected to the local network.
+And, ensured that it has the latest version of the operating system of **Raspbian**.
 These are the defined instructions that you need for any model to work even on the pocket-sized Raspberry Pi Zero W and the very powerful Raspberry Pi 4.

 ### Table of contents
 - [Prerequisites](#prerequisites)